Close-up of chain links

 In our own business, we have a range of R&D and supply chain partnerships underway to both reduce our footprint and meet customer needs – not just on carbon, but across ESG more broadly.

 START is one example of this.
-We call it a “nutrition label” for our aluminium products: Using blockchain technology, START captures 10 key ESG metrics – like waste and water management and safety – delivering transparency and traceability.
+We call it a “nutrition label” for our products: START captures up to14 key ESG metrics – like waste and water management and safety – delivering transparency and traceability.

-Through START, customers can measure and track the carbon footprint they have generated throughout their supply chain all the way to the end products.
+Through START, customers can measure and track the carbon footprint they have generated throughout our supply chain from the start to end of material production.
 Information like this helps businesses make decisions about the materials they use.

-The use of digital solutions like blockchain helps with provenance tracking – helping demonstrate to authorities that regulatory requirements have been met across the supply chain or have satisfied conditions needed to attain incentives or industrial certification.
+START helps with provenance tracking – demonstrating to authorities that regulatory requirements have been met across the supply chain or have satisfied conditions needed to attain incentives or industrial certification.
 This is especially critical in the world of United States-Mexico-Canada Agreement, rules of origin or carbon border adjustment mechanisms (CBAM).

 In copper, our Kennecott mine in the US and the Oyu Tolgoi mine in Mongolia became the first in the world to be awarded the Copper Mark – the industry’s independent assurance programme – verifying the copper is responsibly produced.